eth-cscs/pyfirecrest/README.md

   ```

 ### How to use
+The full documentation of pyFirecREST is in [this page](https://pyfirecrest.readthedocs.io) but you can get an idea from the following example.
-To run a simple example you can use the testbuild from the demo environment [here](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).
+This is how you can use the testbuild from the demo environment [here](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).
 The configuration corresponds to the service account `firecrest-sample`.

 ```python